evan-razzaque/open-pulsefire-haste/protocol/README.md

 The LED effect is set from 6 of these packets, with each packet containing all the colors the mouse will cycle through in order to achieve the desired LED effect.

 Unlike [Set LED settings](#led), the LED effect isn't reverted until the mouse is unplugged/turned off.
-Technically, this could be used as a replacement for spamming Set LED setting packets, but it would be slower to change the LED effect, especially ones that are dynamic.
+Technically, this could be used instead of spamming Set LED setting packets, but it would be slower to change the LED effect, especially ones that are dynamic.

 | Byte Index | Value | Description       |
 |------------|-------|-------------------|